marzavec/hackchat-modules/README.md

 `Channel Captcha` - This module adds a socket-level captcha to a channel, preventing malicious bots from automated entry.

+`Cards Against Humanity` - This module adds the game Cards Against Humanity into hack.chat.
+The default play room is 'chatAgainstHumanity', however it has been built with the intended purpose to allow users to create their own private games in other channels (currently not implemented).

 `Lock Room` - This channel prevents all unknown entry, when enabled on a channel only elevated users and clients using trips listed by `Auth Trip` will be allowed into the channel.
 Connections are shunted to a specialized channel, allowing mods to move a user out if necessary.

 `Lol Hacker` - To be honest, I was just fooling around with this.
 It allows a user to spew forth non-sense techno babble, just for laughs.